-But if you want to go fast, go alone.
+But if you want to go fast, go alone

 By ROSHAN THIRAN

-A few weeks ago, I witnessed the Barcelona football team stage an improbable comeback from four goals down to edge Paris SG 6-5 in the Champions League.
+In 2017, I witnessed the Barcelona football team stage an improbable comeback from four goals down to edge Paris SG 6-5 in the Champions League.

 Great teams always have the capability to go beyond and deliver much more than the sum of their parts.
 Yet, in business, we hardly see sustained focus on building high-performance teams.
 A lot of time, individuals get the limelight and little is done to highlight team performance.